-Prerequisite: SPAN 202 or its equivalent, modern language major, consent of the instructor and department chair.
+Prerequisite: SPAN 202 or its equivalent, modern language major, consent of the instructor, and departmental approval.
 This course is designed to allow foreign language majors to participate in an internship or other practicum experience.
 Such experiences might include teaching foreign language in elementary schools, doing field work within one of the foreign communities in the area, working with an area company with foreign connections, or serving as an assistant in MCLL courses on campus.
 The nature of the practicum, specific assignments, and evaluation procedures are to be established with the supervising instructor, who must be a full-time faculty member in MCLL.
+The parameters for each individual practicum must be approved by the Department.